 Use those keys in building your daily guitar practice schedule plan and you are sure to be taking full advantage of every minute that you choose to dedicate here.

 First of all – know that practice is individual since we all have a bit different goals, some of us want to shred on 200bpm on the electric guitar and focus only on improvising and playing lead, and some of us focus mainly on building up a big repertoire, improvise successfully and fingerpick in beautiful ways (I do!)
 But there are still a lot of fundamental techniques that we will all benefit from working on and I will go over all of them today.
-Take my plan as a base and play around with it to suit your needs.

 “I was obliged to work hard.
 Whoever is equally industrious will succeed just as well.”